djphan/presentations/YEG/ExchangeJS/2019-05-Intersection-Observer/README.md

 Demos:
 1. Intersection Observer in a black box (a visual demo)
-2. Intersection Observer to trigger resource loading (visual and developer tool demo)

-* Built in VanillaJS API that is bound to a target element in the DOM.
-This API fires when you are "viewing" the target element, executing the callback function assigned to the IntersectionObserver object bound to the element.
+* Built in VanillaJS API that is bound to a target ancestor to your observed element in the DOM.
+The API fires when you are "viewing" the target element, executing the callback function assigned to the IntersectionObserver object.
+You pass the target element to the observer.
-    * Configurable fields to assist you:
+    * Basic configurable fields to assist you:
+        * root - default is the viewport
+            * if overflow is occuring on the root, then it's the length of the content
+            * if set then it's the bounding rectangle of the ancestor element to the target element
         * margin around the target element (same as the CSS property margin).
 Allows you to fire before the element is "technically" viewable if you have timing issues.
         * threshold (array of numbers from 0 to 1 as a floating point values) at what approximate threshold(s) should we fire the callback
             * 0 = first pixel of our target element is viewable
             * 0.5 ~= half the pixels of our target element is viewable
             * 1 = all pixels are within the viewable screen
 * The calculations are a rectangle around the target element.
-(Think the `getBoundingClientRect()`).
 * It is not pixel perfect, but it is an approximiation of N threshold to determine if you are intersecting the object.